imamanmehrotra/imamanmehrotra/README.md

 - 👋 Hi, I’m Aman and I am working as a data scientist with a product based company.
-I have worked with both with both service based and product based companies i.e. ZS Associates, EXL Services and Walmart.
+I have worked with both with both service based and product based companies i.e. ZS Associates, EXL Services, Walmart and Microsoft.
 - 👀 I have a total of 7 years of experience in data science and analytics.
 - 👀 I’m interested in anything data
 - 🌱 I’m currently learning Cloud Computing, LLMs and MLOps.